SahilKr24/aria2aws/README.md

 > **please remember to give the name `googledrive` for our remote name for now.**

-Once rclone is set up we will create a folder called *downlaoads* in our home directory where aria2 will be storing the downloaded files.
+Once rclone is set up we will create a folder called *downloads* in our home directory where aria2 will be storing the downloaded files.
 You can name the folder whatever you want but then the *aria2.conf* will have to be modified which we will see later.

 Now that rclone is set up, we will proceed to the fun part that is writing a shell script to upload files to drive from the *downloads* folder.